ZangetsuSF/easify/README.md

 This is a Python script which tries to fix some issues that Windows users are experiencing while using **Seedify Fund** website (IGO participation, claiming, staking/farming).

 Created by **ZangetsuSF**

-Telegram admin in **Seedify Turkish Group** - https://t.me/sfundturkey
+Telegram admin ( @ZangetsuSF ) at **Seedify Fund Turkish Group** - https://t.me/sfundturkey

 Special thanks to **Seedify HODLers** (https://t.me/SeedifyHODLers) for their awesome tools and feedbacks about this script.

 **NOTE:** This is not an official Seedify tool/script.
 Please read LICENSE before using it.

+Seedify Fund official website: https://launchpad.seedify.fund/

 ------